 With views of Manaslu to our left and the Annapurna ranges to our right we descend from Bhimthang through yak pastures to the first signs of the Dudh Khola's headwaters trickling down the slope.
 A bridge across leads to a path which gradually leaves behind the alpine climate and takes us down through familiar rhododendron forests to a narrow valley of terraced fields and patchwork crops.
 We reach the small and picturesque village of Tilje then make our way uphill to Dharapani, the major trekking confluence in the region and modern starting point for trekkers heading out on the Annapurna Circuit and their goal of reaching Thorong La pass.
 With time and intent we too can head in the same direction.

-A long day's driving by local transport to either Pokhara or Kathmandu.
+A long day's driving by jeep/bus to either Pokhara or Kathmandu.

 Farewell and drop-off at the airport, or the opportunity to join another of our programs.

 We had an amazing experience with Nepal Trekking Experts.
 Trustworthy, knowledgeable and kind - three characteristics you want to see in such an organization.
 We strolled in on Sunday evening (without an appointment and during peak season) and on Tuesday morning we left.